1. Find the Light

 How can you clear the clutter?

-- Jump in and pick up/remove the clutter
+- Jump in and move the clutter

 - Change your angle or move yourself so the offending items/distractions are no longer in the shot